Media Spotlight

-One September morning in 2016, Amy was doing what she does best, cleaning the beach, when she looked down to find a denture plate washed up with a name engraved inside.
-She wondered if she could find the owner.
+One September morning in 2016, Amy was doing what she does best – cleaning the beach.
+She was surprised to find a denture plate washed up.
+There was a name engraved inside and she wondered if she could find the owner.
 After a quick search on social media, she was able to return them to the thankful owner.
 A few days later, the owner reached out to Amy, saying , “I’m thinking of you, while I crack these crab legs with my teeth.”

 Read more in the Fernandina Observer